 - Or simply … An emotion I have felt at any given moment.

-And yes, I am most certainly aware that what I have just described also smacks of Complex Post Traumatic Stress Disorder (C-PTSD) — which is entirely valid and certainly overlaps with social anxiety.
+And yes, I am most certainly aware that what I have just described also smacks of Complex Post Traumatic Stress Disorder (PTSD or indeed C-PTSD) — which is entirely valid and certainly overlaps with social anxiety.

-However, the nature of that C-PTSD and the many experiences that created it throughout my life are completely off topic in this particular instance.
-Although, I may choose to open up about my speculation on C-PTSD in my life and that little doosie’s creation in a post yet to come.
+However, the nature of that potential PTSD or C-PTSD, and the many experiences that created it throughout my life, are completely off topic in this particular instance.
+Although, I may choose to open up about my speculation on either of these in my life, along with that little doosie’s creation in a post yet to come.

 But I digress…